ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 ### New Brain
 ## Post CZI Creation Process
 1. To install the software prerequisites, [look here.](README.md)
+1. Running any of these commands at high resolution, you will want to prefix each command with `nohup` and put a '&' at the end of the command.
+That will make it run in the background and you can log out.
 1. Run: `create_meta.py --animal DKXX`
     1. This will scan each czi file
     2. Extracts the tif meta information and inserts into the slide_czi_to_tif table